-The Graduate Certificate in Health Informatics and Digital Health can form the first half of a Graduate Diploma in Health Informatics and Digital Health (this proposal will be submitted in 2017 for 2018 commencement).
-It can also be a pathway to a master’s degree in Public Health (244CW), a Masters degree in Clinical Research (N01AA), or a Masters degree in Information Systems with a Health specialisation.
+The Graduate Certificate in Health Informatics and Digital Health can also be a pathway to a master’s degree in Public Health (244CW), a Masters degree in Clinical Research (N01AA), or a Masters degree in Information Systems with a Health specialisation.

 *In Australia as elsewhere ‘health informatics’ is the preferred term for this field of scientific knowledge, which has a long-established history.
 Digital health, ehealth, mobile health and telehealth are commonly used to describe the application of this knowledge.